cavalab/srbench/postprocessing/README.md

 # Benchmarking Results

-The current results for SRBench are found in the `results/` folder.
 This page summarizes the results of the postprocessing notebooks found in this folder.

 Results are summarized over datasets.